A community is in mourning following the tragic loss of a young hero yesterday.

 Rallying the hardest for Brandon was the South Brunswick High School wrestling team.

-Friends of the Dominguez family also raised money for Brandon's medical treatment by selling t-shirts carrying the message "Stay Strong Brandon," after being touched by his strength and courage.
+for Brandon's medical treatment by selling t-shirts carrying the message "Stay Strong Brandon," after being touched by his strength and courage.

 "He said yes we are.
 I'm not really his brother, but this has affected all of us the same way.
 We all stick together."